micahondiwa/airbnb-clone-project/README.md

 **2. Project Goals**

-- User Management: Implement a secure system for user integration, authentication, and profile management.
+- **User Management**: Implement a secure system for user integration, authentication, and profile management.
 - Property Management - Develop features for property listing creation, updates, and retrieval.
 - Booking System: Create a booking mechanism for users to reserve properties and manage booking details.
 - Payment Processing: Integrate a payment system to handle transactions and record booking details.